-Effective counseling requires specific skills and qualifications.
-At Nurture hf we only collaborate with highly qualified compassionate psychologists in order to offer our intended parents the best possible support during this sometimes difficult journey.
+Effective counselling requires specific skills and qualifications.
+At Nurture HF we only collaborate with highly qualified, compassionate psychologists in order to offer those on trying to conceive the best possible support during this bumpy journey to parenthood.

-Our fertility counselors are dedicated to supporting you and helping you navigate this challenging time of your life.
+Our recommended fertility counsellors are dedicated to supporting you and helping you navigate this challenging time of your life.

-Nurture will offer each of our intended parents one complimentary session to ensure you start your fertility journey confidently.
+Nurture will offer each of our intended parents one complimentary mini-session to ensure you start your fertility journey confidently.

 What is counseling?

 A widely accepted definition of counseling is that it is an interpersonal process based on a theoretical framework, used to bring about change in a skilled and systemic way.